scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Our Results include high-level statements about what Python packages are used most often and at what scale on Cori, but also some interesting deeper dives into use of certain specific packages along with a few surprises.
-In the Discussion, we discuss the implications our results, share the strengths and weaknesses of our workflow and our lessons learned, and outline plans for improving the analysis to better fill out the picture of Python at NERSC.
+In the Discussion, we examine the implications of our results, share the strengths and weaknesses of our workflow and our lessons learned, and outline plans for improving the analysis to better fill out the picture of Python at NERSC.
 The Conclusion suggests some areas for future work.